Nabuco Brazilian Studies Visiting Scholars and Fellows Program

 - Evidence of English proficiency (see attachment below) - This requirement is satisfied by 1) a recognized English test (e.g. TOEFL, IELTS); 2) a signed document or letter from an academic institution or English school attesting to language proficiency; 3) a documented interview conducted by the nominating faculty, by videoconferencing or by telephone; 4) Graduate studies in English speaking universities.

-- Sponsorship Form: a nomination endorsement by a Stanford University faculty member (optional, but strongly suggested).
+- Sponsorship Form: a nomination endorsement by a Stanford University faculty member.
 Please download the form below.

 - Letter of Recommendation: a nomination endorsement from the nominee's institution, preferably from a Dean or Chair.